 Probiotics are microbial cell preparations or components of microbial cells that have a beneficial effect on the health and well-being of the host.
 Probiotics may offer a safe intervention in acute infectious diarrhoea to reduce the duration and severity of the illness.
 This review assesses the effects of probiotics in proven or presumed acute infectious diarrhoea.

-Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Displaced population, Earthquake, Endocrine and metabolic diseases, Epidemic, Flash flood/Flood, Gastrointestinal infections, Health, Heavy rain, Infections and infectious diseases (all), Malaria and protozoal infections, Neonates/infants, Nutrition, Population displacement, Vaccine-preventable infections, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Displaced population, Earthquake, Endocrine and metabolic conditions, Epidemic/Endemic, Flash flood/Flood, Gastrointestinal/Abdominal conditions, Health, Heavy rain, Infections and infectious diseases (all), Malaria and protozoal infections, Neonates/infants, Nutrition, Population displacement, Vaccine-preventable infections, Zoonotic and other pathogens